mikz/jsrun/docs/concepts/runtime.md

     print(result)  # 1.0.0
 ```

+!!! warning "Heap Limit Considerations"
-Exceeding the heap limit raises `RuntimeError` with "Heap limit exceeded".
+    - Exceeding the heap limit raises `RuntimeError` with "Heap limit exceeded"
+    - Do not set the heap limit too low as it may prevent V8 from starting properly

 ## Running JavaScript Code